Frequently Asked Questions

 The admissions process includes an online application with supplemental documentation, an admissions assessment, and a family interview.
 We do our very best to ensure a smooth, efficient, and timely admissions process!
-The length of the process varies due to timeliness of submission of all documents, the response time of teacher recommendations, scheduling of testing, etc. A GRACE Admissions specialist will communicate throughout to ensure all materials are submitted promptly.
+The length of the process varies due to the timeliness of submission of all documents, the response time of teacher recommendations, scheduling and completion of testing, etc. A GRACE Admissions specialist will communicate throughout to ensure all materials are submitted promptly.

 Is there a deadline for applications?
 Do you have a waitlist?

 We are "rolling admissions", meaning once we open applications in December, we process them as they come until we fill all enrollment seats.
 Once we have reached capacity, we collect a discounted wait pool application.
 GRACE utilizes a wait pool, rather than a waitlist.
 If a seat becomes available, the admissions department will contact a wait pool applicant to process the remainder of the application fee and begin the admissions process for the available enrollment seat.

 Sibling applications are processed independently, however, their applications are finalized together due to the final step of our admissions process being the family interview where both siblings will participate.
 Thus, their admissions decisions are communicated at the same time.
 If you wish to process them independently to competition, please let us know and we would be glad to do so.

 Both fees are a one time, non-refundable fee that does not go toward the price of tuition.

 Does my student have to take the ISEE Admissions Assessment before applying?
 What is ISEE?